lilium895/Telegram-chat-restorer-pyautogui-version/README.md

 Sometimes the media that the app has to drag into the chat is a compress folder or a document.
 The app could rarely double click and open the document or the folder.
-I think the problem is in this lines of codes, in the definition of the function search_for_media:
+I think the problem is in these lines of codes, in the definition of the function search_for_media:

 57    time.sleep(1)
 58    pyautogui.moveTo(x=1716, y=855)